GovernmentPlates/M2MService/README.md

 The web application interacts with this online service via SOAP (Simple Object Access Protocol) - using the PHP SoapClient library.

 ## Web Application
 This web application predominantly uses PHP as well as a PHP micro-framework called 'Slim' for MVC.
-In addition to this, the application uses SQL (database), PHPUnit (application testing), Twig (templates) and front-end components (Boostrap, ApexCharts).
+In addition to this, the application uses SQL (database), PHPUnit (application testing), Twig (templates) and front-end components (Bootstrap, ApexCharts).

 ## Features Implemented
 - User authentication/functions (login, register, sessions, password change etc.)